magento/knowledge-base/docs/guides/kb-formatting-guide.md

 ## Author in Markdown
-Generally, we use [GitHub flavored markdown](https://github.github.com/gfm/), but in some circumstances HTML is allowed or even required.
+Generally, we use [GitHub flavored Markdown](https://github.github.com/gfm/), but in some circumstances HTML is allowed or even required.

-Following are the examples of most common used markdown formatting.
+Following are the examples of the Markdown formatting that is most commonly used in our repo.

 ## Basic formatting